0xbythesecond/Azure-Firewall/README.md

    |Resource group|click **Create new** and type the name **AZ500LAB08**|
    |Location|**South Central US**|

-    >**Note**: I was having trouble loading the resources for the Firewall and public IP Address and adjusted the regions for South Central US in the json file to resolve the error.
+    >**Note**: I was having trouble loading the resources for the Firewall and public IP Address and adjusted the regions for South Central US in the JSON file to resolve the error.
 You may have to make the adjustment for a location(region) near you.

   </details>